NicolasZaccaria/A-Deep-Neural-Network-based-approach-for-Domain-Adaptation-in-3D-Segmentation-of-Lungs-affected-by-C/README.md

 ## Contact

-For any request, please contact placeholder at placeholder@placeholder.
+For any request, please contact Professor Stefano Giagu at stefano.giagu@uniroma1.it.